Advanced Skills Centre

 Staying connected

-A project of this scale can only succeed if key stakeholders and partners are engaged early to understand and provide feedback on our plans.
-NAIT's broad engagement strategy continues to validate the critical need for the Advanced Skills Centre.
+We believe that a project of this scale can only succeed if key stakeholders, industry partners, and the community are engaged early to understand and provide feedback on our planning process.

 Get involved